joexbayer/tcp-pep-for-5g/README.md

 Note: 6Mb file can be transfered from Sender to PEP in 9s.
 ```

+## todo:
+Write about 5g in Design chapter
 test a 100/100 vs 10/120 flow

 ## Config of router
 ### install